dnyaneshwari2003/Filters-Using-CV/README.md

-# Image Filtering with Gaussian, Sobel, and Median Filters
+# Image Filtering with Gaussian, Sobel and Median Filters
 ### Aim
 This project applies and analyzes the effects of three key image processing filters: Gaussian, Sobel, and Median filters.
 The main objective is to demonstrate their functionalities in the following areas: